cgebbe/kaggle_predict_future_sales/README.md

 The catboost regressor can predict the monthly sales with a root mean squared error (RMSE) of 0.929.
 This results corresponds to the  ~35% percentile of the kaggle leaderboard, where the best submission has an RMSE of 0.75 and the 10th best submission has an RMSE of 0.82 (as of 01.01.2021).

+> Well done!
+Your solution gets the maximum grade!
+But, of course, the solution can be improved even further.
+Your public and private LB scores are: 0.929198 and 0.925085.

 # FAQ